 What if I can’t afford to “cooperate?”

-To help get rid of the bedbugs, you may be asked to move furniture, launder clothing, linens, or take other steps to assist in the process.
+To help get rid of the bedbugs, you may be asked to move furniture, wash clothing, linens, or take other steps to assist in the process.
 If you cannot afford to do these things or are not able to do them, your landlord can go ahead with the necessary steps and charge you for any costs specific to you (such as moving your furniture or laundering your linens).
-If your landlord fronts these costs for you, after first telling you how much they will be, he can ask that you repay those costs over a 6-month period (or longer, by agreement).
+Your landlord must tell you what these costs will be in advance.
+If your landlord fronts these costs for you, after first telling you how much they will be, they can ask that you repay those costs over a 6-month period (or longer, by agreement).

 What should I do if my landlord doesn’t do anything to get rid of the bedbugs?

 You can take your landlord to court.
-You can get at least $250 or your “actual damages” (whatever you lost).
-You must show that:
+If successful, you can get at least $250 or your “actual damages” (whatever you lost), whichever amount is greater.
+To win your court case you must show that:

-- you gave your landlord oral or written notice of the problem when you learned about it;
+- you gave your landlord verbal or written notice of the problem when you learned about it;

 Note: If your landlord tries to evict you within six months of your complaint, the law may protect you.
 See Retaliation Defenses.